Trump aides eye third week of November for 2024 announcement

 Trump has been advised by several of his key lieutenants to announce his third presidential campaign from one of the battleground states he narrowly lost to Joe Biden in 2020, according to a person familiar with the conversations, though others have encouraged him to remain in Florida, where he remains deeply popular among the state's Republican voters.

-Taylor Budowich, a spokesman for Trump, declined to comment to CNN about the impending announcement.
+In a statement to CNN, Taylor Budowich, a spokesman for Trump, declined to comment "on the never-ending speculation and rumors."

 The former president has long been eyeing the post-midterm period before Thanksgiving as an ideal announcement timeline for his next political act, hoping to capitalize on what he and allies believe will be a red wave for the GOP next Tuesday.
 At a rally Thursday in Iowa, Trump told the audience to "get ready" for his return to the presidential campaign trail, noting that he "very, very, very probably do it again," in reference to running for the White House.